Spontaneous scalarization: Theoretical background: mechanism and theories

 The corresponding dispersion relation is $\omega^2=k^2+\mu^2$, where $\omega$ is the frequency and $k$ is the wavenumber.
-If $\mu^2>0$, the solutions to this equation are plane waves and the perturbations decay.
-If instead $\mu^2<0$, one encounters a \emph{tachyonic} instability and the perturbations with \emph{small wavenumber} exhibit exponential growth.
+If $\mu^2>0$, the relevant solutions to this equation are plane waves and the perturbations decay.
+If instead $\mu^2<0$, one encounters a \emph{tachyonic} instability and the perturbations with small wave number exhibit exponential growth.

 This exponential growth seems catastrophic at first sight, but it does not have to be.
-As $\varphi$ grows, the linear approximation used above will quickly become invalid, and the nonlinear self-interaction $\lambda \varphi^3$ will become important.
-It will be this interaction that will determine the endpoint of the instability.
-Assume that $\lambda>0$, in which case the potential has the well-known ``Mexican hat'' shape.
-Then, Eq.~\eqref{eq:phi4} will admit a second solution with constant $\varphi$, which we denote as $\varphi_{\rm min}$ as it will correspond to the minimum of the potential.
-Eq.~\eqref{eq:phi4} implies that $\varphi^2_{\rm min}=-\mu^2/\lambda$.
-Thus, the tachyonic instability simply drives the scalar field away from the unstable local maximum of the potential and towards a stable minimum.
-This is sometimes referred to as tachyon condensation and associated to a phase transition of the system.
+As $\varphi$ grows, the previously used linear approximation will quickly become invalid, and the nonlinear self-interaction $\lambda \varphi^3$ will become important.
+It will be this interaction that will determine the end point of the instability.
+Assume that $\lambda>0$ (and $\mu^2<0$), in which case the potential has the well-known ``Mexican hat'' shape.
+Equation~\eqref{eq:phi4} will then admit a second solution with constant $\varphi$, which we denote as $\varphi_{\rm min}$, as it will correspond to the minimum of the potential.
+Equation~\eqref{eq:phi4} implies that $\varphi^2_{\rm min}=-\mu^2/\lambda$.
+Thus, the tachyonic instability simply drives the scalar field away from the unstable local maximum of the potential and toward a stable minimum.
+This is sometimes referred to as tachyon condensation and is associated to a phase transition of the system.

-The key message from this simple example is that linearized perturbations around the unstable maximum capture the onset of the tachyonic instability but they are oblivious to the shape of the rest of the potential and hence they cannot determine the endpoint.
-Nonlinear interactions, represented in this specific case by the $\varphi^4$-term in the potential~\eqref{eq:phi4P}, eventually quench the instability and drive the field to a different, stable configuration.
+The key message from this simple example is that linearized perturbations around the unstable maximum capture the onset of the tachyonic instability but they are oblivious to the shape of the rest of the potential and hence cannot determine the end point.
+Nonlinear interactions, represented in this specific case by the $\varphi^4$ term in the potential~\eqref{eq:phi4P}, eventually quench the instability and drive the field to a different, stable configuration.